She also reported that Johnson then pushed her against a wall and grabbed her arms so aggressively that his fingernails left cuts on her forearm.

 The woman said the blow made it painful for her to walk and that she was going to get treatment at Clark Memorial Hospital after she finished speaking with police.

 She told the officer that the kick was so forceful Johnson fell backward and landed on the ground.

-The officer noted in the affidavit that there was fresh swelling and redness on the woman’s forehead area.
+The officer noted in the affidavit that grass was visible on Johnson’s back.